julianschmuckli/restwork/docs/README.md

-# Documentation
+# RESTwork
-This is the space of the documentation for RESTwork.
+Welcome to the documentation of RESTwork.
+You will find all the information about the framework on this page.

 ## Setup
 - [Get started](./setup/Get_started.md)